 Many home and small business energy investments are eligible for state and federal tax incentives.
 And some utilities offer rebates for certain energy upgrades.
 And of course the present is always a good time to invest in energy conservation and renewable energy.

-These fact sheets have been prepared to offer information and resources for specific investment areas and are for those filing based on investments made in the 2012 tax year.
+These fact sheets have been prepared to offer information and resources for specific investment areas and are for those filing based on investments made in 2017.

 Energy Efficiency Tax Credit Fact Sheets

 For More Information on Tax Incentives

 Utility Incentive Information